Chart Color Schemes

 Pennant Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect the area.
-Notable ones are Keynote Residences Beecroft, Federal Road Safety Program - Beecroft Road Safety Improvements, Thornleigh Quarter, and Pennant Hills Marketplace Refurbishment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects expected to affect the region.
+Notable ones include Keynote Residences Beecroft, Federal Road Safety Program - Beecroft Road Safety Improvements, Thornleigh Quarter, and Pennant Hills Marketplace Refurbishment.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.